 startDateHi | Date of last desired data-collection activity, expressed as MM-DD-YYYY | |

 mimeType | xml | Output format is XML compatible with WQX-Outbound schema.
-This is the default format, and if a mimeType is not specified, the data will be in XML format |
+This is the default format, and if a mimeType is not specified, the data will be in XML format. |

-xlsx | Output format is xlsx compatible with MS-Excel 2007 and greater | |
+xlsx | Output format is xlsx compatible with MS-Excel 2007 and greater. | |

-csv | Output format is comma-separated columns | |
+csv | Output format is comma-separated columns. | |

-tsv|tab | Output format is tab-separated columns | |
+tsv|tab | Output format is tab-separated columns. | |

-geojson | Output format is a narrow | |
+geojson | Output format is GeoJSON (JavaScript Object Notation). | |

 kml | Output format is KML compatible with Google Earth.
 This option is not available for the results service. | |